markstringer-dti/markstringer-dti.github.io/dti.md

 Now that I've seen it really work, I'm convinced that it's one of the best ways of reducing the risk on a project.
 But it's still going to be very hard to persuade the people who are paying for that project that they need user researchers.
 And not just one, and not just at the beginning.
 But possibly several user researchers on the project all the way through.
 It's even harder than getting support for development of working software.

-The other thing that I should probably confess is that I don't know how to combine user research and the early development of working software without creating conflict.
-For the best chance of project success, user research and stakeholder research need to be brought together with all the other things that need to happen on a project.
-It's particularly important that they come together with the production of working software.
+The other thing that I should probably confess is that I don't know how to combine user research and the early development of working software.
+That is I don't know how to do it without creating conflict.
+For the best chance of project success, user research and stakeholder research needs to be brought together.
+And then it needs to be combined with all the other things that need to happen on a project.
+It's particularly important that it comes together with the production of working software.
 And then that software needs to be put in the hands of users.
 But doing this just seems to result in conflict.
 I mean, fighting.
+I mean, flouncing.
+I mean, people muttering.
 Doors banging.
-Words exchanged, sulking, even people leaving the team.
+Words exchanged and sulking.
+Even people leaving the team.

 I know that all of them need to be going on from almost the moment the project starts.
-User research, stakeholder research and the development of working software.
+User research, stakeholder research and the development of working software, they all need to happen.
 And I know that doing them both at the same time gives the team - and the product - the best chance of success.
-Success that's achieved by mapping the users and mapping the stakeholders and then starting to see how all these people interact with the software.
+What is success?
+That's what's achieved first by mapping the users and mapping the stakeholders.
+But soon after that you need to start to see how all these people interact with the software.

 In some ways I feel bad that I'm making product development using software sound like a nine dimensional Rubic's cube.
 But what can I do?
 It is.